USC-Rossier-Alumni-Mag_Rebecca-Aranda_August-2021-4

 • Research and data

 In the first year of the program, you will complete core courses that reflect USC Rossier’s mission and the program’s purpose.
-These courses focus on developing or deepening your understanding of the way power and privilege play out in education, leadership and learning to perpetuate inequities in learning opportunities.
-Subsequent coursework will build on this foundation and prepare you to become a leader in classrooms, schools or school districts.
+Explore the dynamics of power and privilege in education, leadership, and addressing inequities in learning opportunities.
+Subsequent coursework will build on this foundation and prepare you to become a leader in schools, colleges and universities or educational settings.

 Component Courses Purpose

-The K-12 leadership concentration prepares you for employment as an educational leader in the K-12 field, including in school site leadership, district leadership and systems leadership.
-Roles include teacher leaders, district office leaders, superintendents, and CEOs of independent schools and charter schools.
+Career Outcomes: The K-12 leadership concentration prepares you for employment as an educational leader in the K-12 field.
+This includes school site leadership, district leadership and systems leadership.
+Roles include teacher leaders, district office leaders, superintendents and CEOs of independent schools and charter schools.

 Alumni have held positions such as: